 I’m aware that not everyone, especially the people in charge of setting up websites like this, is familiar with things like

 Node or the command line.
-I want to keep the barrier to entry as low as possible, so I’m currently working on two ideas:
+I want to keep the barrier to entry as low as possible.

 Taking a hint from the excellent servicerelief.us project, it is possible to configure the template in such a way that all configuration can be done via environment variables.

 These are set in the Netlify UI when the site is first deployed, meaning a user would only need a free Github and Netlify account to get started - without ever touching a line of code or having to mess around with npm or Eleventy itself.
 The content editing can all be done through Netlify CMS, which offers a much more useable graphical interface.